ZachPow/PowerAP/PA/PA3/IGNORETHIS/README.txt

 Hello Kurt.
-Did you ignore the folder.
+Did you ignore this folder.
 Clearly not.
 Good job.
-This was a test.
-You have failed.